-Cynthia Bowen is REA’s Director of Planning, leading the firm’s technical oversight and development of planning services.
+Cynthia Bowen is an REA Principal and the Director of Planning, leading the firm’s technical oversight and development of planning services.
 Cynthia is a graduate of Ball State University’s Urban Planning program and is a certified planner with tremendous public facilitation, and policy-oriented experience.
 Cynthia has extensive knowledge regarding community input, facilitation, and developing consensus and experience from her involvement in land use plans, transportation plans, corridor plans, neighborhood plans, and downtown plans.
 She has facilitated numerous meetings, implemented techniques to identify issues and gain consensus; and presented at numerous national and local conferences on this topic.
 Cynthia has worked with many organizations and neighborhoods to develop strategic organization plans and neighborhood focused image plans.

 She is currently serving as the American Planning Associations (APA) National President and previously led the Board of Directors.
 The American Planning Association provides leadership in the development of vital communities by advocating excellence in community planning, promoting education and citizen empowerment, and providing the tools and support necessary to meet the challenges of growth and change.